NCAR/climate-primer-water/doc/baselines.rst

     **Advances in Data Processing and Integration**

     -  **Improved Algorithms**: Advances in data processing algorithms have led to more accurate and detailed precipitation estimates and forecasts.
+For example the automated detection and removal of ground clutter and transmitting advanced waveforms that are used to extend the unambiguous range.

-    -  **Integration with Other Data Sources**: Modern radar systems integrate data from satellites, weather stations, and other sensors, providing a more comprehensive understanding of weather systems.
+    -  **Integration with Other Data Sources**: Modern systems integrate data from radars, satellites, weather stations, and other sensors, providing a more comprehensive understanding of weather systems.

     **Future Developments**